pzsette/SubscriptionsManager/report.md

 ### Integrations tests

-Integrations tests verify the correct behaviour of some components together and when interacting with external servicie.
+Integrations tests verify the correct behaviour of some components together and when interacting with external service.
 In this case the MongoDB database are started by **Testcontainer**, a Java library that provides throwaway instances of different database types.

 Integrations tests are stored in the *src/it/java* folder.